 #2 Watermelon and sunflower seeds onto almost every sidewalk

 The vast majority of the young and the not so young in Vietnam have a strong penchant for sipping some cafe or green tea while scattering sunflower seeds onto sidewalks.
 It can be considered a part of cafe culture.
 Just a small plate of sunflower seeds and a cup of cafe with a little filter pot on top are all perfect enough to lighten up their days.
-The strange thing is that people crack the shell, separate the inner seed from the shell, eat the seed then spit out the shell pieces onto the ground.
+The strange thing is that people crack the shell, separate the inner seed from the shell, eat the seed, then spit out the shell pieces onto the ground.
 The sidewalks are then filled with scattered sunflower seeds.
 Only before the day ends do the salesmen wipe them away and clear out.
-Just wander around the sidewalks and your brain will get kicked off into action amid the air of weasel coffee beans mixed with the aroma of sunflower seeds.
+Just wander through the sidewalks and your brain will get kicked off into action amid the air of weasel coffee beans mixed with the aroma of sunflower seeds.

 #3 The most popular drinks: Beers and iced tea

 Iced tea and beers are ubiquitous in Vietnam.
 They are the frappé drinks for us to beat the heat during the summer.
 Vietnamese people can drink them anytime and anywhere.
 Iced tea is always offered with meals in almost every food vendor and restaurant, and what is funny is that all Vietnamese people leave a bit after drinking iced tea.
 We never drink up all but always leave a little bit (about 1/3 or 1/4 of the whole).
 We have no idea why we do that, though.